Here is Portland-Lewiston Interurban (PLI) No. 10, Arbutus

 train door seen on the No. 2 end.
 It has an interesting

-in order for the conductor to reach out to access the trolley
+for the conductor to reach out to access the trolley

 pole rope without opening the door.
 On the lower half of the